pyinstaller/pyinstaller/doc/source/Manual.rst

 Encrypting Python Bytecode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python bytecode can be encrypted by specifying the '--key' argument on
+Python bytecode can be encrypted by specifying the ``--key`` argument on
 the command line.
-For this to work, you will need PyCrypto 2.4 (or later) to be
+For this to work, you must have the PyCrypto_
-installed on the system where the package is built.
+module installed.

 Supporting Multiple Platforms